sidducv0528/Student-Performance-Issue-Management-System/README.md

   - Good
   - Average
   - Poor
-- Risk detection based on attendance and performance
+- Risk detection based on attendance and marks

 ---